laparuslana/malicious-file-detection/README.md

 # Malicious File Detection

 This project is designed to detect malicious files based on certain characteristics such as file size, entropy, extension, and hash analysis.
 The system uses machine learning to predict whether a file is safe or potentially harmful.
-The project consists of the following modules:

 ## Table of Contents